||Virgin River Trail

 rides the trail.
 October 10, 1998

-fountain in the middle.
+trail and occasional fountains in the middle.
 Benches are found periodically.

 Picture: Alex shows his biking skills, with the muddy Virgin